-Once upon a time in a galaxy far far away….. the sport of Practical shotgun was created by those poor souls in Great Britain who could no longer shoot handguns after 1997.
+The sport of Practical shotgun has been around since the 1980s (nobody can agree on exactly when) but it saw a considerable growth when competitors in Great Britain could no longer shoot handguns after that country’s firearms laws changed in 1997.
 When the sport was conceived, we had nothing better to hold our ammo than converted clay or game shooting belts.
 Next came various versions of the caddies which enabled the shooter to grab multiple shells and work them into the loading port while holding the gun up with one hand.

 Then a clever chap went to a plumbers merchant and bought pipe clips which he turned into a rig that held 2 shells vertically and Load-2 was born.
 Chameleon, Taccom, Invictus, Safariland and others made commercial Load 2 rigs and eventually Quad-Loading came from Load-2.
 Up to this point all rigs relied on moulded plastic to hold the shells in place, which sometimes wore out or cracked and was a bit stiff in terms of release force in order to guarantee sufficient retention.
 This improved when companies like Ghost and AP Custom made metal spring clips but the real revolution came when a couple of clever Finnish gents made the first magnetic retention rig and called it King.
 Since then magnetic retention has become the norm for most manufacturers and is now moving in some cases away from 3-d print to injection moulded construction.

-This brings us to the present day where 95% of shooters in Standard, Standard Manual and Modified at the IPSC World Shotgun Shoot III in 2018 were using one of the following five most popular magnetic caddies: King, Magload, Awen, Z-Gun (pictured L-R above) and Ezload who are about to launch a new rig (so we didn’t get one in time for this review).
+This brings us to the present day where 95% of shooters in Standard, Standard Manual and Modified at the IPSC World Shotgun Shoot III in 2018 were using one of the following five most popular magnetic caddies: King, Magload, Awen, Z-Gun (pictured L-R above) and Ezload who have also launched a new rig which we didn’t get one in time for the first version of this review but it has been added now.
 We asked them all to supply 12 shell rigs as they are used by both Practical shotgunners and 3 gunners, however each company can provide holders from 8 to 32 rounds in multiples of 4.

 We tested each caddy for Weight, Width, Crush resistance, Pull resistance, Magnetic force, Finger room, max length of shells, minimum length of shells and amount of shell visible for your thumbs.
 The results are in the accompanying video and can be summarised as follows: